CURE: Curriculum-guided Multi-task Training for Reliable Anatomy Grounded Report Generation: Detailed Experimental Results

 Table \ref{tab:suppl_configs} provides detailed definitions for the model versions evaluated in our ablation study, and Table \ref{tab:suppl_ablations} presents comprehensive quantitative results.
 This section offers a step-by-step analysis of the training dynamics that led to the final CURE method.
 We examine the progression in four stages: the impact of baseline augmentations (v1–v2), the optimization of curriculum update schedules (v3–v5), the interaction between pre-training and learning rate scaling (v6–v11), and finally, a detailed isolation of sampling strategy effects (v12–v15).

 \paragraph{Baseline and Data Augmentation (v1--v2).} Our baseline model (\textbf{v1}) employs uniform sampling without augmentation.
-As observed in Table \ref{tab:suppl_ablations}, introducing bounding-box-aware augmentation (\textbf{v2}) results in consistent, though modest, improvements in Phrase Grounding (PG) metrics across datasets (e.g., MS-CXR IoU improves from 0.389 to 0.406).
+As observed in Table \ref{tab:suppl_ablations}, introducing bounding-box-aware augmentation (\textbf{v2}) results in consistent, though modest, improvements in Phrase Grounding (PG) metrics across datasets (e.g., MS-CXR IoU improves from 0.388 to 0.398).
 This suggests that spatial transformations help the model generalize better to anatomical coordinates that may differ slightly from the training prototypes, without requiring changes to the model architecture.

 \paragraph{Curriculum Learning Frequency (v3--v5).} Configurations v3 through v5 explore the frequency of curriculum re-weighting updates.
-We observe that a longer accumulation window of 3000 steps (\textbf{v5}) yields higher final performance compared to more frequent updates (1500 or 2000 steps).
-This indicates that the model benefits from longer exposure to a fixed data distribution, allowing performance on current tasks to plateau before the curriculum logic re-adjusts the sampling ratios.
+We observe that a longer accumulation window of 3000 steps (\textbf{v5}) yields comparable or slightly better performance compared to more frequent updates (1500 or 2000 steps).
+This indicates that the model may benefit from longer exposure to a fixed data distribution, giving more time to the model's performance on current tasks to plateau before the curriculum logic re-adjusts the sampling ratios.

 \paragraph{Impact of Learning Rate on Pre-training (v6--v11).} A pivotal finding is the interaction between pre-training and learning rate.
 In variants v6--v8 (low LR, 2e-5), Chest ImaGenome (CIG) pre-training yielded only marginal gains over the baseline.
 However, increasing the learning rate to 2e-4 (v9--v11) unlocked substantial improvements.
-Comparing \textbf{v8} (Low LR) to \textbf{v11} (High LR, CURE), we observe a sharp increase in AGRG IoU (from 0.469 to \textbf{0.596}) and Phrase Grounding MS-CXR IoU (from 0.497 to 0.554).
+Comparing \textbf{v8} (Low LR) to \textbf{v11} (High LR, CURE), we observe a sharp increase in AGRG IoU (from 0.486 to \textbf{0.601}) and Phrase Grounding MS-CXR IoU (from 0.495 to 0.552).
 This implies that a higher learning rate is necessary to effectively adapt the visual encoder to fine-grained anatomical text after the initial pre-training phase.
 Among these high-LR variants, the 3000-step pre-training schedule (\textbf{v11}) provided the most consistent performance across tasks, serving as our final \textbf{CURE} configuration.

 \paragraph{Sampling Strategy Analysis (v12--v15).} Finally, we investigate the impact of data mixing strategies.
 As detailed in Section~\ref{sec:CL}, our framework defines ``data sources'' as specific dataset-task pairs (e.g., PadChest-GR (task: GRG) vs. MS-CXR (task: PG)).
 To facilitate the analysis, we define the three sampling approaches used in variants v12--v15 as follows: \begin{itemize} \item \textit{Natural Sampling:} At the \textbf{Inter-level}, data sources are sampled strictly proportional to their size (heavily biasing training toward Chest ImaGenome).
 At the \textbf{Intra-level}, samples are drawn randomly without intervention, preserving the inherent clinical class imbalance.